RasheedLewis/FrontierAudio/README.md

 ---

+## 🔊 Speaker Verification Model

+The transcriber module expects a TensorFlow Lite **speaker embedding / verification** model at runtime.
+We recommend the **FRILL** variant from Google’s [Non-Semantic Speech Benchmark](https://www.kaggle.com/models/google/nonsemantic-speech-benchmark/tfLite).

+1. Download the `frill.tflite` model from Kaggle (requires a Google account and acceptance of the model license).
+2. Rename the file to `speaker_verification.tflite`.
+3. Place it at `transcriber/src/main/assets/models/speaker_verification.tflite`.

+> Note: Large model binaries are intentionally excluded from version control (see `.gitignore`).
+> When the file is absent, the app falls back to an “unknown speaker” mode so that audio capture continues.

+---

 ## 🧡 Contributing

 Frontier Audio is built for those who thrive where **precision matters** — EMTs, engineers, construction leads, and developers alike.